corda/corda/docs/source/checkpoint-tooling.rst

              and coordination with a flow's counterparties must be taken to ensure that a initiating flow and flows responding to it are correctly removed.
 This experience will be improved in the future.
 Making it easier to kill flows while notifying their counterparties.

-To retrieve this information, execute ``run dumpCheckpoints`` in the node's shell.
+To retrieve this information, execute ``checkpoints dump`` in the node's shell.
 The command creates a zip and generates a JSON file for each flow.

 - Each file follows the naming format ``<flow name>-<flow id>.json`` (for example, ``CashIssueAndPaymentFlow-90613d6f-be78-41bd-98e1-33a756c28808.json``).
 - The zip is placed into the ``logs`` directory of the node and is named ``checkpoints_dump-<date and time>.zip`` (for example, ``checkpoints_dump-20190812-153847``).